SalmaZed/apartments/README.md

 ## Features

-- **Apartment Listings**: A list of available apartments with basic details such as the apartment name, rent price, square footage, and location.
+- **Apartment Listings**: A list of available apartments with basic details such as the unit name, number and project name.
 - **Apartment Details**: Clicking on an apartment from the listing redirects to a detailed page with more information.
 - **Responsive Design**: The web app is designed to be mobile-friendly and adjusts seamlessly across different screen sizes.
-- **Backend API**: The backend allows for CRUD operations to manage apartment data (Create, Read, Update, Delete).
+- **Backend API**: The backend allows for some CRUD operations to manage apartment data (Create & Read).

 ## Technologies Used